 Dance classes are geared to every age group.
 We offer classes in ballet, tap, jazz, flamenco and of course, a little hip hop.
 Our teachers have developed a series of exercises and dance combinations to teach balance, coordination and rhythm as well as dance class discipline and etiquette.
 And there’s the most important lesson of all, how to have fun moving to music.

 Music classes are taught using a variety of musical instruments.
-Our teachers have backgrounds in music therapy and the Suzuki method of teaching.
-They share and bring their joy of music through, harp, guitar, piano and voice.
-In class, children sing and work with rhythm instruments such as lollipop drums, rhythm sticks and xylophones.
+Our teachers share and bring their joy of music through, harp, guitar, piano and voice.
+In class, children sing and work with rhythm instruments.

-Once a month, one of our artists joins Kid’s Clubhouse, a Children’s Minnesota closed-circuit TV program which is seen in all patient rooms on both Minneapolis and St. Paul campuses.
-The featured artist leads an art project or demonstration that children can follow along during the show or do later.
-The kids love to call in with requests and suggestions of what the finished piece should look like or what they want created next.
-It’s nothing but fun, fun, fun.
+Once a month, one of our artists joins The Clubhouse, a Children’s Minnesota closed-circuit TV program seen in all patient rooms on both Minneapolis and St. Paul campuses.
+The featured artist leads an art project or demonstration.
+Children can follow along or do the project later.
+The kids love to call in with requests and comments.
+It’s nothing but fun, fun, fun!